habbes/vm-scheduler/memory/README.md

 to the host even when there are starving domains which could use some memory
 - In some cases some domains may stay below 100MB for a while because it maybe impossible to strictly adhere to constraints of all domains as well as those of the host
+- In the case of test case 2, if 3 VMs happen to release their memory one cycle before the 4th, then they will start losing memory which gets allocated to the 4th VM.
+This makes it hard to observe the expected behaviour of 4 vms gradually losing memory at the same time.